 What Other Occupation Would You Like to Try?
 Professional Athlete

-Mckenna joined DWS in 2016 as our second High School Spanish Teacher and also teaches 6th grade math.
-Having attended The Denver Waldorf School from pre-K through eighth grade, Mckenna went on to graduate as valedictorian from Smoky Hill High School and later earned a BA in Spanish from the University of Colorado in Denver.
+Mckenna joined DWS in 2016 as our second High School Spanish Teacher, and she also has taught 6th grade math.
+Having attended The Denver Waldorf School from pre-K through eighth grade, Mckenna went on to graduate as valedictorian from Smoky Hill High School and later earned a BA in Spanish from the University of Colorado Denver.
 She taught at Bruce Randolph Middle School before finding her way back to DWS.
-Her loves include taekwondo, volleyball and travel – she has studied abroad in the Dominican Republic and has visited Costa Rica multiple times.
+Her loves include taekwondo, volleyball, and travel; she has studied abroad in the Dominican Republic and has visited Costa Rica multiple times.
 During the summer of 2016, Mckenna is spent time in Thailand working at the Elephant Refuge and Education Center.

 Kimberly is an artist through and through, having earned a BFA and a minor in graphic design from Auburn University, followed by careers in advertising along the Eastern coast as well as the Midwest and work as a People’s Choice Award-winning artist in Alabama where she was born and raised.
 In about 1999, she made her way to Jackson Hole, Wyoming and then Denver, launching her career as an event planner.
 She came to DWS as a volunteer as her daughters Bella and Tallulah joined the school—both have since graduated from the high school and are in college.
 Kimberly helped develop the school’s Holiday Fair Artisan Market, has managed events such as the Galas, has lazured walls, been a class volunteer, painted school murals and worked as a substitute teacher as well as a high school art teacher.
 In the Fall of 2017, she took on a more official role at the school as a high school art teacher and event planner for the school’s Development Committee.
 Aside from art, Kimberly loves to splash in the pool, enjoying the athleticism and therapeutic benefits of swimming, which has been her sport of choice since as long as she can remember and even earned her a college scholarship.